Pound Rebounds Against Majors

-BRUSSELS (dpa-AFX) - The pound recovered against its major counterparts in the New York session on Monday.
+BRUSSELS (dpa-AFX) - The British pound rebounded from recent weakness against other major currencies in the European session on Wednesday.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved